biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/CaseToPhenotypicFeatureAssociation.md

  * _onset qualifier_
     * _a qualifier used in a phenotypic association to state when the phenotype appears is in the subject_
     * range: onset
-    * inherited from: entity to phenotypic feature association
+    * inherited from: entity to feature or disease qualifiers
  * _provided by_
     * _connects an association to the agent (person, organization or group) that provided it_
     * range: provider